 In this article, we explain the costs and services of the different elements of Medicare.

-Most people do not pay a premium for Medicate Part A.
+Most people do not pay a premium for Medicare Part A.

 This is the portion of Medicare that covers in-patient hospital treatment, including hospital stays and sometimes rehabilitation stays if a doctor deems these services to be medically necessary.